Images: © FAO/Sven Torfinn. Editorial use only. Copyright FAO

 With families just managing to get by with food and water shortages, unexpected floods then destroyed both crops and homes.
 Families had no choice but to leave their homes and rebuild their lives elsewhere.

 Having faced months of torment, these communities in East Africa have been longing for a period of stability Instead, they’ve faced swarms of desert locusts driving millions of people into an even greater hunger crisis.
+Now, as the coronavirus further threatens the economic situation for these communities, a humanitarian disaster seems inevitable in the region – and the consequences are likely to be catastrophic for millions of already vulnerable people.

 WHAT ARE DESERT LOCUSTS?